-For many parents, mid-March’s COVID-19 restrictions resulted in a double-whammy of adjustment both professionally and personally.
+For many parents, COVID-19 restrictions resulted in a double-whammy of adjustment both professionally and personally.
 Along with managing the new normal in their jobs, parents became teachers, tutors, and counselors as they helped their children navigate the virtual classroom environment.
-Now, as a new school year begins, parents are once again juggling the demands of the virtual schoolhouse with all of their other daily tasks.
+Now, with many school districts across the country on a virtual or hybrid model, parents are once again juggling the demands of the virtual schoolhouse with all of their other daily tasks.

 How virtual school is changing the home environment.

 While the expansion of work-from-home is on track to change the corporate environment permanently in many cases, most parents see virtual school as a temporary response to the pandemic.
 Still, with some families foreseeing the possibility of another year of online schooling and still others finding that the virtual classroom works better for their children, many families are making long-term changes to facilitate virtual classroom environments.

 While some of the changes families are making can be implemented in their existing homes, others may require a move to a new space or even a new market.
 Here’s what homeschooling parents are looking for now.

 While open floorplans remain popular, the rise in work-from-home and online learning has reinforced the need for more private, separate spaces.
 Buyers may be looking for extra bedrooms, flexible living spaces, multiple home offices, and other areas where they can have the privacy they need for Zoom classrooms and meetings.

 Homes with garage apartments, guest or pool houses, or alternate dwelling units are also popular, providing even more privacy and separation.
 These spaces can be ideal for virtual classrooms, reinforcing the separation between worktime and playtime, school and home for online learning.